LNCtips.com: Expert Fee Schedules

 Trial testimony.
 Again there may be a minimum number of hours, such as 8, and a statement regarding payment of travel expenses.

-Expert legal nurse consultants are paid by the law firm that hires them EXCEPT for deposition testimony.
-In that case, the attorney from the opposing side usually pays the LNC.
+Expert legal nurse consultants are paid by the law firm that hires them EXCEPT for deposition testimony in some states.
+In those states, the attorney from the opposing side pays the LNC.
 For that reason, some experts may try to specify in their fee schedule that a check for the deposition must be provided prior to or at the time of the deposition.